 As a Hands to Care volunteer, you will get a once in a lifetime experience learning the ins and outs of health care in Trujillo, Peru from local health professionals.
 Volunteers will get to partake in special health campaigns in CESAPU 2-3 times per week, and they will rotate in the Peruvian hospitals and health centers 2-3 times a week.
 The 5-week Hands to Care program will give our interns over 100+ hours of direct patient contact and medical observation.

-Also included in the Hands to Care program are 3 medical classes per week, taught by HOP staff of health professionals.
+Also included in the Hands to Care program medical classes weekly, taught by HOP staff of health professionals.
 These medical classes will help prepare you for what you will see/do in CESAPU and in the hospitals.
 No previous medical experience is required, as you will receive adequate training in these classes.

 Class topics may include: Vital Signs, Glucose & Anemia testing, Public health in Peru, Administering vaccinations, Labor & delivery, Chest & respiratory exams, Suturing, and more.

 All volunteers are required to take the Global Ambassadors for Patient Safety (GAPS) workshop before their arrival to Peru.

 All volunteers are responsible for bringing the following: scrubs, stethoscope, blood pressure cuff, lab coat.
 You will receive more details in your pre-trip preparation.

 All volunteers will be able to shadow local doctors in one or more of the following rotations in a local Trujillo hospital or state health center: ultrasound, surgery, dentistry, physical therapy, pediatric, topical, X-rays, labor & delivery among others

 Volunteers who are in undergraduate programs:

 Triage: The volunteer will be expected to be able to take height, weight, blood pressure, respiration rates, pulse, and clinical history in CESAPU.

 Additional: The volunteer will also be trained to do the following: glucose meter tests for diabetes, vaccinations, and other non-invasive basic medical procedures in CESAPU.